Xilmi/Rotp-Fusion/README.md

 ## What's New

 2023.11.07 (BR)
+- Galaxy Map: Holding "Ctrl" gives prirority on star system selection over fleet selection.
 - Tech triggered Monsters:
   - Don't follow of other start turn limitations.
   - Follow the repeatability settings.
   - Follow the max stars system settings.
+- Trade Treaties give spy view into in ranges Empires systems.
+  - Traders are always good at spotting planets ready to trade, and report basic information!
+  - This to prevent friendly neighbors from constantly sending armed scouts and colony!

 2023.11.06 (BR)
 - New Event Monster options: Triggered by tech discovery.